vijay176us/istio-workshop-solo/istio-basics/04-secure-services-with-istio.md

 You should see the request succeed.

+### Questions

-Question: How can you check if a service or namespace is ready to enable the `STRICT` mtls mode?
+How can you check if a service or namespace is ready to enable the `STRICT` mtls mode?
 What is the best practice to enable mTLS for your services?
-We'll cover this topic in our Istio essential workshop.
+We'll cover this topic in our Istio Essential workshop.

 ## Visualize mTLS enforcement in Kiali

 You can visualize the services in the mesh in Kiali.

-Launch Kiali using the command below:
+1. Enable access to Kiali using the command below:

 ```text
 istioctl dashboard kiali
 ```

-Navigate to [http://localhost:20001](http://localhost:20001) and select the Graph tab.
+1. Navigate to [http://localhost:20001](http://localhost:20001) and select the Graph tab.

 On the "Namespace" dropdown, select "istioinaction".
 On the "Display" drop down, select "Traffic Animation" and "Security".

-Let's also generate some load to the data plane \(by calling our `web-api` service\) so that you can observe interactions among your services:
+1. Generate some load to the data plane \(by calling our `web-api` service\) so that you can observe interactions among your services:

 ```text
 for i in {1..200};